ibm-cloud-docs/activity-tracker/monitor_events.md

 An absence alert is triggered when the view that has an absence alert attached to it is active.
 A view is active when the view receives events within the last 24 hours.
 {: important}

+For example, you might have a view that does not get any events for 2 days.
+Therefore, this view is not active.
+You have an absence alert attached to this view that is configured to send a notification after 30 minutes.
+Because the view is not active, the absence alert is muted and you do not get notifications.
+To make the view active and get notifications for the absence condition, events need to start flowing into the view.

 ### Alert conditions